ThiiLuu79/MyPortfolio/README.md

 Welcome to my portfolio, a showcase of my personal works and achievements.

+This portfolio version is outdated.
+For the most recent update, please check out the [current portfolio repository](https://github.com/ThiiLuu79/tm_portfolio).

 ## Project Structure

 The portfolio is organized into the following directories: